-TruClear Concentrate Syringes let patients dose the amount of concentrate they want to smoke.
-But many new users ask how to use a Trulieve syringe easily? and what are the best uses for it?
+TruClear Concentrate Syringes lets patients dose the amount of concentrate they want to smoke.
+But many new users ask how to use a Trulieve syringe easily? and what are the best uses for it.
 It might seem obvious but all you need to do is push the plunger forward to push out the concentrate.
 There are some tips and tricks that can help if the concentrate is not as liquidy and harder to push out.
 For the use case, there are many ways to use the concentrate inside the Trulieve syringe.
 Just to list a couple you can smoke it out of an oil rig, eat it, refill a vape cartridge, or use it topically.
 See below for a deeper dive into each.
-To see daily discounts you can go to the front page where it shows the newest discount.
+To see daily discounts you can go to the front page showing the newest discount.
 To see all the standard dispensary discounts click here.

 How To Use A Trulieve Syringe: Tips and Tricks

 If you find it hard to push the concentrate out of the syringe due to the concentrate being stored in a cool area and the concentrate hardened a little bit fear not.
-There are multiple ways to help reliquify the concentrate to make it much easier to push out of the syringe.
+There are multiple ways to help relieve the concentration to make it much easier to push out of the syringe.
 This does not hurt the concentrate as all you are doing is heating it up so it can be more liquid and flow smoother.